bipinKrishnan/ml-recipe-book/_ner_chapter.md

 checkpoint = 'bert-base-cased'

-# load tokenizer for our checkpoint
+# load the pretrained tokenizer from our checkpoint
 tokenizer = AutoTokenizer.from_pretrained(checkpoint)

 # first row of the training set